pythonindia/inpycon-blog/content/blog/2024/announcing-fireducks-as-silver-sponsor.md

 You can read more about them on their social media channels [X](https://x.com/fireducksdev) and check out their [website](https://fireducks-dev.github.io/).

-We are immensely grateful to E2E Networks for their generous support.
+We are immensely grateful to Fireducks for their generous support.

 Stay tuned for more exciting updates!